joscoh/b3/doc/refman/statements.md

   check Expression
 ```

-A check statement prescribes a proof obligation.
-It is an error if control flow can reach a `check`
+The statement `check e` describes the intention that every program trace that leads to
-statement whose expression can evaluate to `false`.
+this statement finds `e` to evaluate `true`.

-The given expression
+It is an error if control flow can reach a `check` statement whose expression can evaluate to `false`.

 ## Assume statements